seker212/OD_Lab_Sem7/README.md

 ![image](.github/images/start.png)

 Working progress is shown in UI screen below, as miner works blocks are added and displayed.
-If invalid (FAKE) block it is shown in red color, valid (GENUINE) block are in green, and any conflicting (CONFLICT) blocks (conflict means that there are blockchain of the same length) is shown in orange.
+Invalid block is shown in red color, valid block are in green, and any conflicting blocks (conflict means that there are blockchain of the same length) is shown in orange.

 ![image](.github/images/working.png)